Automating Customer Onboarding: 5 Ways that AI Assistants Help

 Think of every time you apply for insurance coverage or a bank loan, become a member of a club, submit a job or college application, subscribe to a SaaS service, or change your utility or healthcare provider.
 Getting set up and started can take time, especially when a product or service is complicated, such as the terms of an insurance policy or bank loan.
 Typically, there can be multiple steps in an onboarding journey, and often there is a need to capture and validate proof documents and other customer details.
 Hence the delays and frustration.

-Imagine an AI assistant that can take a customer through the steps in an onboarding journey, leveraging natural conversation in a digital channel.
+Imagine an AI assistant that can take a customer through the steps in a chatbot onboarding journey, leveraging natural conversation in a digital channel.
 The bot can automate the process of requesting documents from a customer and taking them via image uploads in the conversation.
 Document handling can be a very costly process that involves staff chasing new customers for multiple documents and details and attaching these to their record in order to get final approval.
 For complicated products and services, the AI assistant can keep customers engaged in the complete onboarding process and re-engage with them if they drop off.
 The digital assistant also responds to customer queries as they arise throughout the engagement, but at any stage, it can hand over to a human agent who can handle more unique or complex issues that the bot isn’t trained for.

 An Insurance AI Case Study: Onboarding Customers with their Auto Insurance Policy